vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	    (StatusCode::OK, Html(root.render().unwrap()))
 	}
 ```
-And as rust makes the checks at compile time if you remove the
+And as Rust makes the checks at compile time if you remove the
 ```html
     <title>{% block title %}{{ title }}{% endblock %}</title>
 ```
 from the root.html

-Rust will give you a hint that title was never used :D (oh man, I love rust)
+Rust will give you a hint that the title was never used :D (oh man, I love Rust)

 ![[Screenshot from 2024-04-03 14-00-14.png]]

 You can make this check in your environment.

-That is SOOOOO good, because a lot of times Rust will gives you a compile time error **IF YOUR HTML IS WRONG**.
+That is SOOOOO good because a lot of times Rust will give you a compile-time error **IF YOUR HTML IS WRONG**.
 Isn't that the most beautiful thing??

-Ok, add the block title again (if you had remove) and lets continue.
+Ok, add the block title again (if you had removed it), and let's continue.

 if you re-run your server you will see the "placeholder content".

-lets pass now string from rust to html (like we did with tittle)
+let's pass now string from Rust to HTML (like we did with the title)

 Replace the
 ```html